 The NYC Women’s Surf Festival is a festival dedicated to female artists and filmmakers — all with the same passion for surfing.
 It’s a niche event, with a smaller crowd than other film festivals — but one that still celebrates art and brings together a community of creative adventurers who all have a love for the same materials.

-And to bring a vibrancy and an enthusiasm to this event, the team went with a poster design that really does put an emphasizes on its theme — surfing.
+And to bring vibrancy and enthusiasm to this event, the team went with a poster design that really does put an emphasis on its theme — surfing.

 Female surfers take center stage, lying on surfboards and swimming along the ocean.
 They are set against serene and peaceful pinks and greys — capturing the essence of the ocean in a cool and modern way.

-Flowing, bubbly and pink font add context to the imagery, giving details about the event in a fun and playful way that further adds to the creativity and uniqueness of the design.
+Flowing, bubbly, and pink font adds context to the imagery, giving details about the event in a fun and playful way that further adds to the creativity and uniqueness of the design.

 Art Print Designs Can Make A Major Impact On Creative Brands And Services

 The best designs have an innate understanding of the consumers they target.
-Whether it's web design, app design, package design or print design.
-And these exciting print designs engage their targeted audience -- an audience that is creative, artistic and interested in the arts.
-These offline creations capture the fun and unknown excitement of discovering new information, but also offer a unique life experience.
+Whether it's a web design, app design, package design, or print design.
+And these exciting print designs engage their targeted audience -- an audience that is creative, artistic, and interested in the arts.
+These offline creations capture the fun and unknown excitement of discovering new information but also offer a unique life experience.

 These print designs are fun and sophisticated.
 They're engaging and cool.
 They capture the essence of the brand or event they are trying to promote and do so in a way that's easy to digest and absorb by the viewer.